 To speed up the soaking process, boil the chickpeas for 1 hour and then pressure cook them using the steps directed in the recipe.

-For a darker colour on the chickpeas, you’ll need to add more tea while the chickpeas are pressure cooking.
+For a darker color on the chickpeas, you’ll need to add more tea while the chickpeas are pressure cooking.
 The tea will stain the chickpeas and the water while they’re cooking.
-Use 4 Tbsp for a darker color and 2 Tbsp for a lighter share of brown.
+Use 4 Tbsp for a darker color and 2 Tbsp for a lighter shade of brown.

 Reserve the cooking water for the chickpeas, it contains a lot of flavour and provides the classic colour we all love in chole masala.